FabLabNeuenstadt/HeisserDraht/README.md

 - A0: penalty time

 In this implementation start and stop are interchangeable, we can begin from either side.
-We trigger the start/stop with our game loop
+We trigger the start/stop with our game loop.

-Connections for seven segment display:
+### Wiring of the seven segment display
 45, 46, 47, 48, 49, 50, 51, 52

-Connections LCD:
+We use the library SevSeg available [here](https://github.com/FabLabNeuenstadt/SevSeg)

+### Wiring of the LCD
 - rs (LCD pin 4) to Arduino pin 12
 - rw (LCD pin 5) to Arduino pin 11
 - enable (LCD pin 6) to Arduino pin 10